chrispsn/mesh/README.md

 #### What about nested data?

 The contents of objects, arrays and tables don't get their own cell references - only the object itself.
-This ensures cells always have a unique name, and that any visual collisions that arise when using expanding dynamic data don't have an impact on calculations.
+This ensures cells always have a unique name, and that any visual collisions that arise when using expanding dynamic data don't have an impact on calculations (ie [`#SPILL!` errors](https://support.office.com/en-us/article/-spill-errors-in-excel-ffe0f555-b479-4a17-a6e2-ef9cc9ad4023)).

 To refer to an element of an array or object, or a table row, use standard property access syntax (eg `=D4[1]` or `=D4.foo` or `=D4[2].someHeading`).